Federated Transfer Learning with Differential Privacy: Abstract

 \section{Abstract}

-Federated learning is gaining increasing popularity, with data heterogeneity and privacy being two prominent challenges.
-In this paper, we address both issues within a federated transfer learning framework, aiming to enhance learning on a target data set by leveraging information from multiple heterogeneous source data sets while adhering to privacy constraints. {We rigorously formulate the notion of \textit{federated differential privacy}, which offers privacy guarantees for each data set without assuming a trusted central server.} Under this privacy constraint, we study three classical statistical problems, namely univariate mean estimation, low-dimensional linear regression, and high-dimensional linear regression.
-By investigating the minimax rates and identifying the costs of privacy for these problems, we show that federated differential privacy is an intermediate privacy model between the well-established local and central models of differential privacy.
-Our analyses incorporate data heterogeneity and privacy, highlighting the fundamental costs of both in federated learning and underscoring the benefit of knowledge transfer across data sets.
+Federated learning has emerged as a powerful framework for analysing distributed data, yet two challenges remain pivotal: \emph{heterogeneity} across sites and \emph{privacy} of local data.
+In this paper, we address both challenges within a federated transfer learning framework, aiming to enhance learning on a target data set by leveraging information from multiple heterogeneous source data sets while adhering to privacy constraints. {We rigorously formulate the notion of \textit{federated differential privacy}, which offers privacy guarantees for each data set without assuming a trusted central server.} Under this privacy model, we study four statistical problems: univariate mean estimation, low-dimensional linear regression, high-dimensional linear regression, and M-estimation.
+By investigating the minimax rates and quantifying the cost of privacy, we show that federated differential privacy is an intermediate privacy model between the well-established local and central models of differential privacy.
+Our analyses account for data heterogeneity and privacy, highlighting the fundamental costs associated with each factor and the benefits of knowledge transfer in federated learning.